CA Tax Tools

 What is the capital gains inclusion rate in Canada?

 Canada's capital gains inclusion rate is 50%, meaning only half of your capital gain is added to your taxable income.
 The taxable portion is then taxed at your marginal federal and provincial rate.
-A proposed increase to 66.67% was cancelled by the federal government on 21 March 2025.
+A proposed increase to 66.67% was cancelled by the federal government on 21 March 2025, so the 50% rate applies to all gains regardless of size.

 How are capital gains taxed in Canada?

 Only 50% of your capital gain is taxable.
 This taxable half is added to your other income and taxed at your combined federal and provincial marginal rate.
-Your principal residence is exempt, and the Lifetime Capital Gains Exemption (LCGE) shelters up to $1,250,000 from qualified small business shares.
+There is no separate capital gains tax and no holding-period discount — the same 50% inclusion applies whether you held the asset for one month or twenty years.

 Is the sale of my home taxable in Canada?

 No. Gains on the sale of your principal residence are fully exempt under the Principal Residence Exemption.
-You must designate the property as your principal residence on your tax return for the years you lived there (Form T2091 — required since 2016 even when fully exempt).
+You must still report the sale and designate the property as your principal residence on Schedule 3 and Form T2091 — required since 2016 even when the gain is fully exempt.
+Only one property per family unit can be designated for any given year.

 Was the capital gains inclusion rate increased to 66.67%?

-No. The federal government proposed increasing the inclusion rate from 50% to 66.67% on gains above $250,000, but Prime Minister Mark Carney cancelled the proposal on 21 March 2025.
+No. The June 2024 federal budget proposed raising the inclusion rate from 50% to 66.67% on individual gains above $250,000 (and on all corporate and most trust gains).
+The change was deferred in January 2025 and then cancelled on 21 March 2025.
 The inclusion rate remains 50% for all capital gains.

 Sources